hakonhall/hybridmodules/README.md

 JHMS utilizes JPMS at compile and package time: modules are declared in module-info.java, the module path is used during compilation, and the module version can be set, etc.

-However unlike JPMS, the dependencies seen at compile time, including the version of these, are also seen at run time.
+However the dependencies seen at compile time, including the version of these (unlike JPMS), are also seen at run time.
 The only packages *visible* to a (hybrid) module at run time, are those that are are exported to the module from readable modules.
 Accessibility in visible packages follows pre-JPMS accessibility, e.g. *setAccessible()* can be used to gain reflective access to non-public fields and method.
 The run time behavior is accomplished through class loader